j-w-s/Checkers/README.md

 2. A Raspberry Pi 3b or other compatible device
 3. A screen capable of displaying output from the Raspberry Pi 3b or other compatible device
 5. A screwdriver kit
+6. A utility knife
+7. A drill
+8. Wood Glue
-6. Access to a laser cutter that can read and utilize .dfx files
+9. Access to a laser cutter that can read and utilize .dfx files
-7. Small latches with dimensions [dimensions]
+10. Small latches with dimensions 1"x1"
-8. Buttons and a joystick from Amazon or competing retailer
+11. Buttons and a joystick from Amazon or competing retailer

 <b> Software necessary for the project </b>